wangyuchen0217/cricket-motion-prediction/README.md

 ## Dataset

+- Joint positions were obtained from behavior videos through pose estimation using **[DeepLabCut](https://github.com/DeepLabCut/DeepLabCut)**, a deep learning-based markerless tracking tool.
 - The dataset consists of joint angle sequences extracted frame-by-frame from cricket walking videos.
-- Joint angles were obtained through pose estimation using **DeepLabCut**, a deep learning-based markerless tracking tool.
 - Each sample contains:
   - Input: A time series of joint angles.
   - Output: Corresponding walking direction and velocity.